learn-academy-2023-hotel/full-stack-rails-india-aunty/README.md

     - To see on the browser: `http://localhost:3000/rails/info/routes`
     - To see in the terminal: `$ rails routes -E`
 - views file will be referencing the instance variable used on the applicable method/restful route

+## User experience
+- Add navigation to the different views/pages
+- Remove the punch line from the index view